Democrats withdraw offer to fund Trump's border wall

 Trump himself has vacillated on immigration between tough rhetoric demanding a U.S. border wall and a softer tone urging a "bill of love" for Dreamers.

-"Nobody knows for sure that the Republicans & Democrats will be able to reach a deal on DACA by February 8, but everyone will be trying," Trump wrote in a post on Twitter.
+"Nobody knows for sure that the Republicans & Democrats will be able to reach a deal on DACA by February 8, but everyone will be trying," Trump wrote on Twitter.

-(Reporting by Richard Cowan, Susan Cornwell, Amanda Becker, Makini Brice and Steve Holland; Editing by Andrew Hay, Bill Trott, Grant McCool)
+(Reporting by Richard Cowan and Susan Cornwell; Additional reporting by Amanda Becker, Makini Brice and Steve Holland; Editing by Grant McCool and Peter Cooney)